dcgtc/dgrants/app/README.md

 - New RPC URL: http://127.0.0.1:8545
 - Chain ID: 31337

 This configuration is required to ensure your account is funded with tokens for testing.
+When you rebuild the app, you'll likely need to reset MetaMask so the nonces match what the local network expects.
+You can do this in MetaMask by clicking the circle in the top right > Settings > Advanced > Reset Account.

 You can now build the app with:

 ```sh
 # Install packages